seantoconnor/seantoconnor.github.io/_pages/publications.md

 Works in Progress
 ======
 * The Climate Change-Mortality Race Gap
+* Heat and Police-Public Interactions: Evidence from Boston
 * Revealed Preferences for Baseball as an Environmental Good
   * with Kevin Kuruc (Unviersity of Oklahoma)
 * Evaluating Hurriance Impacts on Housing Markets: A Synthetic Control Approach